dragonlzm/PAVE/doc/avsd_dataset_prep.md

 You can download the test video from [Charades-test](https://ai2-public-datasets.s3-us-west-2.amazonaws.com/charades/Charades_vu17_test.tar).

 ## Convert the training annotations
 You need to convert the raw training annotations into instruction tuning dataset.
-Please refer to file tools\audio\avsd\convert_annotation_to_training_format.py
+Please refer to file tools\audio\avsd\convert_annotation_to_training_format.py.
+You can also download the processed annotations and video mapping files from [here](https://huggingface.co/datasets/zhuomingliu/PAVEDataset/tree/main/annotations/audio).

 ## Convert the test annotations
 You need to convert the raw test annotations into evaluation format.
-Please refer to file tools\audio\avsd\convert_test_annotation_to_eval_format.py
+Please refer to file tools\audio\avsd\convert_test_annotation_to_eval_format.py.

 ## Extract the audio feature from .mp3 files
 1. Prepare the ImageBind environment following the instruction [here](https://github.com/facebookresearch/ImageBind).